By Sunil Kishen, VP Sales and Partnerships, Aviatrix Systems Inc.

 Multi-cloud peering enables enterprises that deploy their public cloud across multiple cloud providers to connect securely to one another.
 VPC networks can now peer with Amazon Web Services (AWS) VPCs and Azure Virtual Networks (VNets).
 This inter-cloud networking feature enables you to set up a multi-public cloud environment, and enables many IT application use cases such as cloud-to-cloud migration, cloud-to-cloud backup, and cloud-to-cloud disaster recovery.

-Aviatrix cloud networking solution for GCP supports point-and-click peering between GCP, AWS, and Azure without any manual configuration of routing or other changes that are difficult to perform manually and maintain.
+Aviatrix cloud networking solution for Google Cloud supports point-and-click peering between Google Cloud, AWS, and Azure without any manual configuration of routing or other changes that are difficult to perform manually and maintain.

 Highlights of Aviatrix multi-cloud peering